Claire Foy Moving Adam Sandler's Hand Is A Masterclass In Telling Men Not To Touch You

 Adam Sandler just learned that the women of 2017 are not here for any touchy-feely shenanigans.
-During an interview on The Graham Norton Show in the U.K., Sandler discussed his parents and the proper way to point at someone as to go unnoticed.
+During an interview on The Graham Norton Show, Sandler discussed his parents and the proper way to point at someone as to go unnoticed.
 In the midst of his story, the Waterboy star casually placed his hand on Claire Foy’s knee, and it seems everyone on noticed.
 Including Foy, the English star known more recently for her role in The Crown on Netflix.

 Sandler continued chatting while Foy brushed him away like a pesky little fruit fly.
 Waterboy's kindhearted Bobby Boucher, would never.
 The awkward exchange didn’t end there.
 The actor jokingly placed his hand back on her knee.
 She softly patted his hand as if saying “you poor thing,” before pushing him away again.
 Though this time, she stared at his hand less like a pesky fly and more like a disgusting bed bug in need of extermination.
 The audience laughed.
 Sandler, Foy and the rest of the guests — actress Emma Thompson, model Cara Delevigne — carried on.